junxit/us-congress-bills-111/metadata.md

 - 2010-03-02 — Mr. Wu moved to suspend the rules and pass the bill, as amended.
 - 2010-03-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 50 (Roll no. 76). (text: CR H976-980)
 - 2010-03-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 50 (Roll no. 76).(text: CR H976-980)
+- 2010-03-03 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.